timcdlucas/translucent_interpretable_ML_review/translucent.md

 If however, we wish to include the full phylogeny in our model, we need different methods.
 The first method is to include all the phylogenetic information in covariates [@hengl2018random].
-Given the data set of todo datapoints we can do this by defining Todo new covariates that measure the phylogenetic distance between datapoints.
+Given the data set of 2143 datapoints we can do this by defining 2143 new covariates that measure the phylogenetic distance between datapoints.
-That is, the first new covariate is the phylogenetic distance between every datapoint and the first datapoint, then this is repeated to create todo new covariates.
+That is, the first new covariate is the phylogenetic distance between every datapoint and the first datapoint, then this is repeated to create 2143 new covariates.
 This method is relatively untested but is general and can work with any machine learning algorithm.
-However, interpretation of the strength of the phylogeny will be relatively difficult as it is encoded as Todo different covariates.
+However, interpretation of the strength of the phylogeny will be relatively difficult as it is encoded as 2143 different covariates.
+Fitting a Random Forest to this augmented dataset was the best performing model out of all tested and gave an $r^2$ of 0.81.

 The second method involves fitting multiple machine learning models and then using phylogenetic regression to 'stack' them.
 We fit a number of machine learning algorithms and make out-of-sample predictions within the cross-validation framework.
 We then fit a phylogenetic mixed-effects model using the out-of-sample predictions as covariates and constraining the regression coefficients to be positive.
 This method is likely to be very effective at prediction and the phylogenetic component of the regression is interpretable as it would be in any normal phylogenetic regression.
 However, this method only corrects for the biases from autocorrelated data after the fact; while it may still be possible to interpret the machine learning models as we have done previously, the computed nonlinear relationships remain biased.
+I fitted this model using the three original models (elastic net, Gaussian process regression and Random Forest) and fit a hierarchical phylogenetic mixed-effects model using INLA [@inla].
+I obtained a cross-validated $r^2$ of 0.72.
+Fitting the model on all the data yielded a posterior mean of 0.03 for the standard deviation of the phylogenetic random effect.

 While I cannot demonstrate the handling of spatial or temporal autocorrelation with this dataset the methods described above are equally applicable [@elith2009species].